-0 Programs in Property Law
+0 Programs in Property Law offered by 0 Universities

 Property LawReal Estate transactions are becoming ever more complex, with many lawyers lacking the tools to resolve today's most complex real estate issues in ways that meet clients' concerns and objectives.
 An LLM in Property Law can make a difference.
 As development companies and law firms strive for greater efficiency, they are less inclined to train new associates and more likely to hire people who have a fundamental knowledge of real estate law.
 Firms and clients want effective real estate attorneys with an in-depth knowledge of the laws and industry, who can ask the right questions and quickly identify and solve complicated issues and problems.
 Firms need and clients demand lawyers with these skills.